Juniper-SE/Apstra_IBA_Probes/README.md

 <!-- To do (WIP Mehdi):

 - Interface flap
-    - Add the widgets payloads
+    - Add the widgets payloads.
+Report the bug

 - Interface Queue.
     - Find a device with running traffic to execute the command on, get the output and document it.